-Climate change is the most urgent and important environmental issue in the world today.
+Climate change is the most urgent and important environmental and social issue in the world today.
 The warming of our planet's atmosphere is real, and it is directly linked to human emissions of greenhouse gasses (GHGs) such as carbon dioxide and methane.
 The Intergovernmental Panel on Climate Change projects an increase of future average global surface temperature in the range of 1.1°C to 6.4°C by 2100.
 The Paris Agreement was signed by Canada in 2016 and commits Canada and the rest of the United Nations countries to keeping global warming well below 2°C, and to drive efforts to limit the temperature increase even further to 1.5°C above pre-industrial levels.
 However, current global committments to reduce carbon pollution add up to warming reaching 3.6 °C by the end of this century.
 We have work to do!

 The global average increase of 1 or 2 degrees Celsius doesn't seem like much.
 But when you consider that the last ice age was triggered by a global temperature change of about 5 degrees, the consequences of a 11.5 degree worst-case scenario seem dire.
 In addition, the climate disruption has already been seen to be stronger at the poles, so our northerly latitude means we are in store for greater change.
 The Pacific Climate Impacts Consortium concluded research in 2011 that projected "that the extreme warm day events that would be expected to recur about once in 25 years on average historically (based on the 1971-2000 climate) are projected to occur 2.4 to 10 times as often in the future (2050s).
 In general, we see a pattern of larger increases in extreme temperature for the southeastern portion of the basin."

 - Low, medium and high estimates of the ratio of 25-year record warm weather events in the future compared to since 1950.
 For example, a ratio of 2.0 means temperatures will see 25-year highs twice as often.